Everyone gets a little down sometimes. Sadness is an inevitable part of life that not one person in this world is immune to.

 A Step in the Right Direction

-Learning these 12 ways of saying a simple, comforting phrase is a great start to making a positive change in the world.
+Learning these 12 ways of letting someone know it’s okay is a great start to making a positive change in the world.
 Not only are you trying to make someone feel better, but you also learned some of their language.
 This shows a sign of respect and cultural awareness, and the simple fact that you can speak in the same tongue as them might instantly put a smile on their face.

 If you really want to spread the joy – for yourself and for others – don’t stop here.
 There are many more things you can do to make a positive impact on your own life and those of the people you meet.